 ON LOCATION IN LAS VEGAS!
 This weeklong course will take place at an AEA member location in Las Vegas, Nevada.
-702 Helicopters, a past participant in the AEA's CRS training, has graciously offered its facility to host a course for startup repair stations as well as mature operations looking to improve their understanding of the regulations, perform internal audits or edit their current repair stations manuals.
+702 Helicopters, a past participant in the AEA's CRS training, has graciously offered its facility to host this course.
+AEA's Certified Repair Station Training provides an interactive environment to learn, understand and implement the regulations that govern repair station design and operations.

 Presented by: Ric Peri, AEA vice president of government & industry affairs.

 FAA Accepted 5 Hours - Course # C-IND-IM-180621-K-010-001

 Who Should Attend?

 Current quality managers, technicians, mechanics, and repairmen who are involved in the management of a repair station as well as individuals looking to establish a 14 CFR Part 145 repair station.

 This program will review the regulations applicable to a U.S. certificated repair station engaged in maintenance, preventive maintenance and alterations of U.S. registered aircraft, components or accessories.
 This training program will review 14 CFR Part 145 and how various other regulatory parts interface with Part 145.
 This module includes a thorough examination of the U.S. regulations needed to manage a U.S. FAA certificated repair station.

 - Part 43 – Maintenance, Preventive Maintenance, Rebuilding, and Alteration